ethdebug/solidity-data-representation/src/types.md

 by `1`, and so forth.
 An enum type just acts like `uintN`, where `N` is the smallest legal value large enough to accomodate all the possibilities.

+Internal functions use one of multiple representations depending on compilation settings and context.
+For contracts compiled with `viaIR`, the representation consists of an abstract numeric index.
+Predicting these indices is currently a bit difficult.
+However, valid functions will get nonzero indices; index zero is reserved for the designated invalid function (see below).

-Internal functions may be represented in one of two ways.
-The bottom 4 bytes represented by the code address (in bytes from the beginning of code) of the beginning of said function (specifically, the `JUMPDEST` instruction that begins it).
+For contracts not compiled with `viaIR`, the bottom 4 bytes of an internal function are represented by the code address (in bytes from the beginning of code) of the beginning of said function (specifically, the `JUMPDEST` instruction that begins it) within the deployed bytecode.
 If the value was set outside a constructor, the 4 bytes above that will be 0.
-However, inside a constructor, the 4 bytes above that will instead be the code address of the function inside the constructor code rather than the deployed code.
+However, if it was set inside a constructor, the 4 bytes above that will instead be the code address of the function inside the constructor bytecode.

-For internal functions, default values are also worth discussing, as in non-storage locations, they have a nonzero default value.
+For internal functions, default values are also worth discussing.
+For contracts not compiled with `viaIR`, these variables have a nonzero default value in locations other than storage.
 In contracts for which Solidity deems it necessary, there will be a special designated invalid function.
 In Solidity 0.8.0 and later, this function throws a `Panic(0x51)`;
 in earlier versions of Solidity, it uses the `INVALID` opcode, reverting the transaction and consuming all available gas.

-In versions of Solidity prior to 0.8.0, it has the bytecode `0x5bfe`; in Solidity 0.8.0 to 0.8.4, it has the bytecode
+In versions of Solidity prior to 0.8.0, this designated invalid function has the bytecode `0x5bfe`; in Solidity 0.8.0 to 0.8.4, it has the bytecode
 ```
 0x5b7f000000000000000000000000000000000000000000000000000000004e487b71600052605160045260246000fd